jared1980/weeklystatus/docs/jared.md

 ### Tethering

 ### VPN
  - 📌 [6/22] create more than one tunnels on the same smartphone.
 After connected and disconnected to server.
 The connection status on HG could be wrong.

 ## VRV9517WAX44 2-B-H2-23 (Smart 5/RDK)

 ### Tethering
+ - Build RDK-F code
+   - 🟢 [6/28] building RDF-F with builder on build15 failure...
+     - 🔴 ccsp-eth-agent.bb
+   - ✅ [6/29] build RDK-F with rdk-factory docker
+   - 🟢 [6/30] Try to turn on some kernel modules (mii/usbnet/usbcore/cdc_ether/rndis_host/ipheth)
+ - ✅ [6/28] wanmanager policy
+      > Currently, wan manager enforces AUTOWAN_MODE policy

+      > s_xsun: actually we are defining the new DM of WanManager...
+I guess there will be new Policies to be supported.
+But to be honest I have no idea about the usb tethering now... because it is not yet supported by RDK-F at all.

  - 🟡 study how to fit in the LTE dongle status pulling/notifying